samukce/test.fluentmigrator/README.md

 Create the script file of the database before the migration and then create a secod script file after the migration;

-1. Script file before the migration to a file schema_0.sql.
+1. Create a script file in our test project before the migration to a file schema_0.sql.
 ```sql
 CREATE TABLE [dbo].[Example](
 	[Id] [bigint] NOT NULL
 )
 ```

-2. Script file after runed the migration to a file schema_1.sql.
-(Description column was added.) :
+2. Create a script file in our test project after runed the migration to a file schema_1.sql. (i.e. The description column was added.) :
 ```sql
 CREATE TABLE [dbo].[Example](
 	[Id] [bigint] NOT NULL,